dalgu90/icd-coding-benchmark/README.md

 Please put the MIMIC-III `csv.gz` files (v1.4) under `datasets/mimic3/csv`.
 You can also create symbolic links pointing the files.

 ## Pre-processing
-Please run the following command to generate the MIMIC-III top-50 dataset, or generate other version using the config files in `configs/preprocessing`.
+Please run the following command to generate the MIMIC-III top-50 dataset, or generate other versions using the config files in `configs/preprocessing`.
 ```
 $ python run_preprocessing.py --config_path configs/preprocessing/mimic3_50.yml
 ```

 ## Training / Testing
 Please run the following command to train, or resume training of, the CAML model on the MIMIC-III top-50 dataset.
-You can evaluate the model with `--test` option.
+You can evaluate the model with `--test` options and use other config files under `configs`.
 ```
 $ python run.py --config_path configs/caml_mimic3_50.yml         # Train
 $ python run.py --config_path configs/caml_mimic3_50.yml --test  # Test